 Because of the range of approaches available to the counsellor, and the difference in individual need, family therapy will look and feel different for everybody.

-Additionally there are a many different therapeutic approaches including:
+Additionally, there are many different therapeutic approaches including:

 Families living with addiction don’t have to walk the path of recovery alone.
 Treatment facilities often provide support both for the addicted person and for their family.
 Family therapy will help to: